FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Solution Approach

 we can use the square sum of differences between $h$ and $\tilde{h}$ as our distortion loss.

 The rate term describes the cost of compressing $\tilde{z}$.
 Analogous to the LIC methods discussed in \Cref{subsec:neuralcompression}, we apply uniform quantization $\bar{z} = \round{\tilde{z}}$.
-Since discretization leads to problems with the gradient flow, we apply a continuous relaxation by adding uniform noise $\eta \; \thicksim \; \mathcal{U}(-\frac{1}{2}, \frac{1}{2})$.
-Combining the rate and distortion term, we derive the loss function for approximating objective \eqref{eq:vibdistilnaivel} as
+Since discretization leads to problems with the gradient flow, we apply a continuous relaxation by adding uniform noise $\eta \thicksim \mathcal{U}(-\frac{1}{2}, \frac{1}{2})$.
+Combining the rate and distortion term, we derive the loss function for estimating objective \eqref{eq:vibdistilnaivel} as:

-Note, in the relaxed lagrangian of \eqref{eq:rdbasics}, the weight is on the distortion while we weight the rate term to align closer to the variational information bottleneck objective.
-Moreover, omitting the second term $(\beta =0)$ results in the head distillation objective for naive bottleneck injection.
+As described in \Cref{subsec:partialdistillvib}, by using HD for the distortion term, we rely on $H$ as a proxy target, i.e., the loss in \Cref{eq:rdlossbase} is a suboptimal approximation of \eqref{eq:rdbasics}.

-Since the loss in \eqref{eq:rdlossbase} is an approximation of the objective \eqref{eq:vibdistilnaivel}, the model weights will not converge towards an optimum for objective \eqref{eq:rdbasics}.
-Nevertheless, notice how the suboptimality stems from treating every pixel of $H$ equally crucial to the remaining layer.
-In the previous subsection, we established that as the remaining layers further process a representation $h$, its information content decreases monotonously.
-Intuitively, the shallow layers extract high-level features, while deeper layers are more focused.
-The implication here is that the MSE in \eqref{eq:rdlossbase} overly strictly penalizes pixels at spatial locations which contain redundant information that later layers can safely discard.
+The suboptimality stems from treating every pixel in $H$ equally important.
+The implication here is that the MSE in \eqref{eq:rdlossbase} overly strictly penalizes pixels at spatial locations that contain redundant information that later layers can safely discard.
 Contrarily, the loss may not penalize the salient pixels enough when $\tilde{h}$ is numerically close to $h$.

-This insight explains why the objective in \eqref{eq:vanillavib} does not yield good results when the bottleneck is at a shallow layer, as the mutual information $I(Y;\tilde{Y})$ is not sufficiently high.
-Since the representation of the last hidden layer and the representation of the shallow layer are so far apart in the information path, there is insufficient information to minimize $\mathcal{D}(H; \tilde{H})$.
+Hence, we can improve the loss in \eqref{eq:rdlossbase} by introducing additional signals that regularize the suboptimal distortion term.
+The challenge is finding a tractable method that emphasizes the salient pixels necessary for multiple instances of a high-level vision task (e.g., classification of various datasets and labels).
+Moreover, the method should exclusively concern the loss function, i.e., it should not introduce any additional model components or operations during inference.